bobuk/islands/interactive-answers-eng.md

 For simple forms that contain a small number of fields, it is convenient to put the description on the page itself, inside the HTML tag **form**.
 If the parameters are thematically established by a standard (schema.org or OpenGraph), the form description can be created using markup.

 **Example:** basic form for flight check-in:
 <img src=http://img-fotki.yandex.ru/get/6715/148869347.0/0_a0b01_399afda6_orig>

 **todo:** consider using the [XForms](http://en.wikipedia.org/wiki/XForms) standart

 ###Complex forms and dictionaries
 For websites that contain complex search forms and large dictionaries of values, it is more convenient to put the form description in a separate file.
 This option is supported in the **[Beta version of interactive snippets](http://interactive-answers.webmaster.yandex.com/)** for webmasters.
 You can try out the form editor: submit a form description and test our algorithm for generating the form and parsing queries for your site.
 You will also find **[detailed instructions](http://help.yandex.com/webmaster/?id=1127882)** there.

-**Example:** search form for a website about automobiles file:snimokjekrana2013-05-14v4.30.45.png

 ##API for real-time interaction
 To create interactive answers that presume real-time interaction with users, you will need to implement an API on your website.
 You can notify us that you have added an API either using [Open Graph markup](#api-specification-based-on-the-open-graph-standard) or in a special section of Yandex.Webmaster.
 These are the API features that we plan to support on search results pages: